 - The thousands of Greek islands and beaches are an essential part of Greece and Greek culture and are surprisingly easy to reach by plane or ferry.
 Islands like Crete, Santorini, and Kefalonia are worth a trip on their own.

 Though the foodie scene in the cities is becoming pan-European and international, the best things to eat in Greece are still fresh and local.
 Octopus and kalamari (fried rings of squid) are popular taverna fare.
 Fresh Greek salads with feta or local cheeses, a squeeze of lemon and tangy olive oil, are part of every meal.
 Look for sweets flavored with mastic, a gum from evergreen trees.
 You may be welcomed to your hotel with a spoonful of cherry or apricot jam and a glass of water.

-Take some time, as well, stop at a kafenion (cafe) for coffee and honey-soaked Greek pastries, like baklava and kataifi, or the custard pie known as galaktoboureko.
+Take some time to stop at a kafenio (cafe) for coffee and honey-soaked Greek pastries, like baklava and kataifi, or the custard pie known as galaktoboureko.
 A popular outdoor coffee drink, apparently invented accidentally in Thessaloniki, is frappé.
 It's made of instant coffee, ice water, and sugar beaten with an electric whisk to form a foam.